JackJPowell/hass-unfoldedcircle/README.md

 ## Notes

 - The remote entity does not need to be "on" for it to send commands.
 - The Remote Two will go to sleep when unpowered.
-When this occurs, Home Assistant is unable to communicate with the remote and retrieve updates.
+If you have wake on lan enabled on your remote, Home Assistant will attempt to wake your remote prior to issuing a command.
+Only commands initiated by you will attempt to wake the remote.
 - The remote can now generate its own diagnostic data to aid in debugging via the overflow menu in the Device Info section
 - The integration supports multiple Languages: English, French
 - The integration will now identify a repair and prompt for a new PIN if it can no longer authenticate to the remote

 ## About This Project

-I am not associated with Unfolded Circle, and provide this custom component purely for your own enjoyment and home automation needs.
-Those guys are awesome though!
+I am now working with the Unfolded Circle staff but am not affiliated with them, and provide this custom component purely for your own enjoyment and home automation needs.
+Those guys are still awesome!